Urban Runoff: Model Ordinances to Prevent and Control Nonpoint Source Pollution

 Many communities across the nation are facing challenges associated with natural resource degradation due to rapid growth and development.
 Local governments need to have legal authorities in place to shape development and to protect resources.
 This web site helps local governments by providing the necessary information needed to develop effective resource protection ordinances.

-Ordinance Type Overview includes matters that are often forgotten in many local codes including aquatic buffers, erosion and sediment control, open space development, stormwater control operation and maintenance, illicit discharges and post construction controls.
+The ordinance types listed below include matters that are often forgotten in many local codes including aquatic buffers, erosion and sediment control, open space development, stormwater control operation and maintenance, illicit discharges and post construction controls.

 Aquatic buffers serve as natural boundaries between local waterways and existing development.
 They help protect water quality by filtering pollutants, sediment and nutrients from runoff.
 Other benefits of buffers include flood control, stream bank stabilization, stream temperature control and room for lateral movement of the stream channel.